bjornharrtell/jsts/foss4g/2016/jsts.md

 Note:
 I started work on JSTS back in 2011 and it was a manual effort.

-My motivation to do it was firstly that I was curious if it was at all possible.
-My approach was perhaps a bit naive and I did not investigate the architecture or scope of original source in any depth before trying to simply translate the initial classes manually.
+My motivation to do it was mainly that I was curious if it was possible.
+I didn't have a goal of a feature complete port and did not investigate the original source before simply starting to translate the initial core JTS classes.

 # Small beginnings